HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: Experiments

 \textbf{Setup.} We also conduct an ablation study on \holodeck 2.0's Scene Generation Module.
-We evaluate two configurations: (1) Using only the initial layouts from the VLM; (2) Using the full Scene Generation Module.
+We evaluate two configurations: (1) Using only the initial layouts from the VLM (without the Layout Solver); (2) Using the full Scene Generation Module.
 For each input text from the Comparative Analysis, we generate 2 scenes (with the same 3D assets) under both settings and then assess their quality using human evaluation.
-We asked human evaluators to choose among 60 pairs of scene layouts, with three options available: ``Prefer A", ``Prefer B", and ``Tie".
+We ask human annotators to choose among 70 pairs of scene layouts, with three options available: ``Prefer A", ``Prefer B", and ``Tie".
+Other automated metrics, identical to those in Table \ref{table1}, are also computed.

-\textbf{Results.} 94 annotators complete the survey, with each annotator answering all 60 questions.
+\medbreak \textbf{Results.} A total of 145 annotators complete the survey.
 Human evaluation shows that the full Scene Generation Module is indispensable for effective 3D scene generation.
-As the left panel of Figure \ref{fig9} shows, 67.93\% of the choices favor the scenes after our layout, 12.89\% prefer the initial placements generated directly by the VLM, and the remaining 19.18\% are ties.
+As shown in Table \ref{table2}, 75.37\% of responses favor our full method for indoor scenes, while 76.30\% favor it for open-domain scenes.
+Regarding physical plausibility, without the Layout Solver, the \textit{CF} drops to roughly half of that of the full method.
+Spatial-semantic metrics also decrease significantly: the \textit{PSA} drops from 82.67 to 45.30 for indoor and from 86.00 to 36.53 for open-domain settings.